SagyanAryal/preworkrepo/README.md

 I added a timer where the player has to complete the game within the given time otherwise they lose.

-- [ ] List anything else that you can get done to improve the app!
+- [X] List anything else that you can get done to improve the app!
+Right now the website looks pretty plain, and so I think a fun improvement would be to make it look more visually appealing.
+There is a physical version of the game, and if I had more time I would have made the display of the buttons look like that.

 ## Video Walkthrough